About

 • Sound and animation explorers

 • Multiple attachments per attachment point.
-Incompatible with Emerald system, but compatible to Viewer 2.1 and more recent.
-Nonetheless, Emerald-compatible attachments on other avatars can be displayed too.
 [NEW] in Singularity: the worn items are managed in Viewer 2.2 compatible manner

 • Vertical IM tabs